Linuxfabrik/lfops/roles/gitlab_ce/README.md

 # Ansible Role linuxfabrik.lfops.gitlab_ce

-This role installs and configures [GitLab CE](https://about.gitlab.com/).
+This role installs and configures [GitLab CE](https://about.gitlab.com/), including regular backups.
+After installation, the password for the first user "root" can be found in `/etc/gitlab/initial_root_password`.

 Tested on